-The thing about these 5 Second Films is that they’re individually so short that none of them are entirely satisfying—and that fuels the need to binge-watch several of them at once.
-It’s way too easy to lose half an hour with these.
+The thing about 5 Second Films is that each video is so short that none of them are entirely satisfying—and that makes this one of the best YouTube channels to binge-watch several videos in one go.

 Zero Punctuation’s claim to fame is two-fold: its characteristic talk-without-taking-any-breaths approach to communication, and the snarky way in which the narrator criticizes various aspects of the games under review.
 It’s as entertaining as it is informative, which is why so many people love Zero Punctuation reviews.

-Cinemassacre is actually the production channel for a handful of different gaming-related YouTube series — the most popular is the Angry Video Game Nerd (AVGN), but the channel also has movie reviews and board game antics.
+Cinemassacre is actually the production channel for a handful of different gaming-related YouTube series.
+The most popular is the Angry Video Game Nerd (AVGN), but the channel also has movie reviews and board game antics.